Trustpilot

 Can you paint radiators?

-A radiator can have a dramatic effect on the overall aesthetic of a room in your home.
+A radiator can have an effect on the overall aesthetic of a room in your home.
 If you're redecorating your home, you might be wondering if painting your radiator is a good idea or not.
 This article will help clear up some of the questions you may be having around painting your radiator.
-It will cover topics of what type of paint is best for your radiator, how to paint your radiator and whether paint effects the efficiency of a radiator.
+It will cover topics including what type of paint is best for your radiator, how to paint your radiator and whether paint effects the efficiency of a radiator.

 How do you paint radiators?